BruceEckel/PolymorphismUnbound/README.md

-In those early days there was very little in the way of documentation for the language, and it was not clear that C++ would become the behemoth that it did (arguably primarily because of C source compatibility).
+In those early days there was very little in the way of documentation for the language, and it was not clear that C++ would become the behemoth that it did (primarily because of C source compatibility).
 When I first encountered the `virtual` keyword, there were no clear explanations of why it existed.
 I floundered for awhile, but eventually realized I could look at the C output of `cfront` to discover what was going on.

 To even create a compiling program containing the `virtual` keyword required a lot of scaffolding: you needed a base class and a derived class, and a member